heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 1. Get your platform credentials.

-   For instructions, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.
+   For instructions, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

    You get the `credentials.properties` file.